scottdickerson/interimaginary-ticket-kiosk/README.md

 Start the UI server in development mode with `yarn start` Start the Ticket printing API with `node server.js`

 The email address is set from a local environment variable file called `TICKET_EMAIL`.
-Change the value in the `.env` file to change it
+Change the value in the `.env` file to change it.
+If you want to disable the Ticket printing screen set the `TICKET_PRINTER` variable to false

 ## Running in your local docker